 Permits, Carnet and Logistics

 Permits in Italy run through municipal and regional authorities and the heritage bodies that govern protected monuments, coordinated by the line producer alongside the shooting schedule so location-lock dates are realistic rather than optimistic.
-For international units, equipment enters on an ATA carnet or under EU free-movement rules where the kit originates in the bloc, and non-EU crew work against the appropriate visa and work-authorisation route — so customs clearance and crew mobilisation sit inside the schedule rather than holding it up.
+For international units, temporary equipment importation is commonly handled on an ATA carnet, which covers the kit’s temporary entry but does not replace filming permits or immigration and work authorisation.
+The exact requirements depend on nationality, the origin of the equipment and how the production is structured, so customs clearance and crew mobilisation are planned into the schedule rather than left to hold it up.

-Logistics across a multi-region Italian schedule — transport corridors, accommodation blocks, equipment moves between Rome, the south and the north — are planned as one picture, which is where a single accountable unit outperforms a chain of city-by-city vendors.
-Insurance is placed to studio and completion-bond standards, and the permit calendar for heritage and municipal locations is built with realistic lead times.
+Logistics across a multi-region Italian schedule, the transport corridors, accommodation blocks and equipment moves between Rome, the south and the north, are planned as one picture, which is where a single accountable unit outperforms a chain of city-by-city vendors.
+Insurance is placed to the requirements agreed with the insurer, financier or completion-bond provider, and the permit calendar for heritage and municipal locations is built with realistic lead times.

 Insurance, Safety and Risk

-A line producer places production insurance to studio and completion-bond standards, runs the on-set safety protocols the crews are accustomed to, and builds contingency for the risks an Italian schedule carries — heritage-site restrictions, seasonal weather across regions, and the lead times that sensitive or restricted locations require.
+A line producer places production insurance to the requirements agreed with the insurer, financier or completion-bond provider, runs the on-set safety protocols the crews are accustomed to, and builds contingency for the risks an Italian schedule carries, heritage-site restrictions, seasonal weather across regions, and the lead times that sensitive or restricted locations require.
 Managing that risk in pre-production, rather than discovering it on the day, is part of what keeps the shoot on budget.

 Formats: Features, Series, Commercials and Documentaries